How can a runner protect their feet?

 Running Shoe Specifics

-Instep – Instep or arch soreness or pain can range from a nagging problem when you run to a disabling injury that will stop you from running.
-To avoid this it’s important to have shoe’s that a shoe’s upper feets snug and secure without being too tight.
+Instep or arch soreness or pain can range from a nagging problem to a disabling injury that will stop you from running.
+To avoid this it’s important to have shoes that are snug and secure without being too tight.

 Your running shoe should give you support without being too tight.

 Picking the right running shoe won’t save your feet from running injuries if you have the wrong socks.
-This is something that is often overlooked (especially by beginners), but having the wrong socks can lead to problems ranging from minimal discomfort to painful blisters.
+This is something that is often overlooked (especially by beginners).
+Having the wrong socks can lead to problems ranging from minimal discomfort to painful blisters.

 You should avoid wearing 100 percent cotton socks, these absorb and hold moisture, and wet socks can quickly lead to painful blisters.
-Instead look for running socks made from synthetic materials such as acrylic, polyester, or other quick drying, sweat absorbing, technical materials.
+Instead look for running socks made from synthetic materials such as acrylic, polyester, or another quick-drying, sweat-absorbing, material.
 These materials will quickly move moisture away from your skin and help to prevent blisters.

 Lubricant to protect your feet